 Currency is the Turkish lira (₺, TRY).
 Coins from 1 to 100 kuruş plus 1 lira; banknotes ₺5, ₺10, ₺20, ₺50, ₺100, ₺200.
 The ₺200 note is the largest commonly circulated and many small shops can't break it — keep a stack of ₺20s and ₺50s.

 Inflation has run high in recent years; lira-USD rates move noticeably week-to-week.
-Use our trip cost calculator for current-month estimates.
+The converter above pulls live ECB rates so the numbers you see are current.
+For trip-budget context, see our trip cost calculator and the dedicated currency converter.

 ATMs at major Turkish banks (Garanti, Yapı Kredi, İş Bankası, Akbank).
 Withdraw in lira, decline the "convert to my currency" prompt (called dynamic currency conversion — it adds 4–7%).
 Most ATMs allow ₺2,000–6,000 per withdrawal.
 Daily ATM limit on your home card matters more than the local cap.